omaradesida/hans/README.md

 Implementation of a nested sampling algorithm taking advantage of a slightly modified version of David Quigley's hs_alkane package.

 One can run a nested sampling calculation of chains using hard sphere potentials, using the `hs_alkane` package to perform Monte Carlo (MC) moves as well as store the particle positions.
-One can run a nested sampling calculation using the following command:
+One can run a nested sampling calculation in command line as follows:

-`python hs_alkane_NS.py [options]`
+`python hans [options]`

 using appropriate values for the arguments.
 <pre>  -h, --help            show this help message and exit